GitHooksDotIO/githooks-io-service/How-It-Works.md

 # How It Works
 We'll explain how GitHooks.io works by going through a worked example: the [PR Editor GitHook](http://githooks.io/githooks/GitHooksIO/githook-pr-editor).
 We'll cover every step a user would take in getting the GitHook installed and seeing it working.

-The PR Editor allows you to provide a template which will be automatically appended to every new Pull Request.
-This is intended for appending checklists to Pull Requests.
+The PR Editor allows you to provide a template which will be automatically appended to every new Pull Request - this is intended for appending checklists to Pull Requests.
 In February 2016, GitHub provided this functionality natively, so we no longer recommend using this GitHook - but it is still a good example for the purposes of this guide.

 ## Background information
 Every GitHook contributed to GitHooks.io has its own row in the database, detailing the owner (in this case, `GitHooksIO`) and the GitHook name (in this case, `githook-pr-editor`), corresponding to the repository and repository owner on GitHub.com.